SF-WDI-LABS/con-pletionist/instructions.md

   **Next up:** more complex custom jbuilder view

 13. Update the JSON show view for single conferences so that conference JSON lists all of the conference's talks in an embedded array.
-Each talk should include a url link to its individual JSON page, but they don't need to include times they were created or updated.
+Each talk should include a url link to its individual JSON page, but they don't need to include conference_id, created_at, or updated_at.

   **Next up:** seeds!